-A cover over all main pedestrian entrances at ground level will be provided that covers the width of the entrance opening for a depth of not less than 2 metres.
+A cover over all main pedestrian entrances at around level will be provided that covers the width of the entrance opening for a depth of not less than 2 metres.

-(h) Ground Level Parking
+Ground Level Parking (h)

 Ground level parking areas are permitted within 10 metres of the street edge along not more than 40% of the frontage width.